MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 Smart RAM Optimizer
 -------------------

-The XPF includes a state-of-the-art memory management system, the Garbage Collector (GC).
+The MicroEJ architecture includes a state-of-the-art memory management system, the Garbage Collector (GC).
 It manages a bounded piece of RAM memory, devoted to the Java world.
 The GC automatically frees dead Java objects, and defragments the memory in order to optimize RAM usage.
 This is done transparently while the MicroEJ applications keep running.

 ..
 [1]
    This protocol raises the priority of a thread (that is holding a